-How Exactly Does It Work?
+How Exactly Does Surrogacy Work?

 Most of us have a friend or a family member who has struggled with infertility.
-The IVF process that you hear so much about is actually a big part of the gestational surrogacy process!
+The IVF process that you hear so much about is actually a big part of the entire surrogacy process!

 In Vitro Fertilization (IVF) is the process in which an egg is fertilized by sperm in a lab.
 Once fertilized, the egg and sperm create what is known as an embryo.
 Some people can make lots of embryos, others only have one.
 The best embryo is placed into the uterus of a patient, and hopefully it implants successfully to become a baby.